Nicholas Barbara Project Manager

-When Nicholas first started working for BirdLife Malta it was as the Project Coordinator for the EU Life Yelkouan Shearwater Project.
-Now Nicholas is BirdLife Malta's Conservation Manager, with responsibility for coordinating all BirdLife Malta's conservation projects, including the Life+ Malta Seabird Project, which builds on the achievements of the Yelkouan Project.
+When Nicholas first started working for BirdLife Malta it was as the Project Manager for the EU LIFE Yelkouan Shearwater Project.
+Now Nicholas is BirdLife Malta's Conservation Manager, with responsibility for coordinating all BirdLife Malta's conservation projects, including the LIFE+ Malta Seabird Project, which builds on the achievements of the Yelkouan Project.

 Benjamin joined the LIFE+ Malta Seabird Team at the start of the project in December 2011.
-As Head of Research Benjamin is responsible for conducting and supervising research on the three seabird species of the LIFE+ project, as well as coordinating the research team of the project.
+As Head of Research, Benjamin is responsible for conducting and supervising research on the three seabird species of the LIFE+ project, as well as coordinating the research team of the project.

-Benjamin spends most of his time at the seabird colonies, ringing and tagging birds and tracking their movements.
-This data collection, which involves the trialling of new and innovative technology, will help the project identify the habitat use and spatial and temporal distribution patterns of the three species of tubenoses in Maltese waters, while continuing on the legacy of research and monitoring of the various seabird colonies in Gozo, Filfla, Malta and Comino..
+Benjamin is trialling of new and innovative technology, that will help the project identify the habitat use and spatial and temporal distribution patterns of the three species of tubenoses in Maltese waters, while continuing on the legacy of research and monitoring of the various seabird colonies in Gozo, Filfla, Malta and Comino..

 Tel: (+356)21347646 Email:firstname.lastname@example.org

 John is the Senior Curator of the National Museum of Natural History, Mdina.
 His research interests are ecology and breeding biology of Mediterranean Procellariiformes, on which he has researched and published work over the past 30 years..
 John has been conducting local and involved in foreign research projects on tubensoses for the past 30 years.

 Gianmarco started as the Birdlife Financial Officer in October 2013, he also has the role of Project Administrator on the LIFE+ projects and Internal Mentor for the European Voluntary Service (EVS) Interns.